citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateMachineCatalogProvisioningSchemeRequestModel.md

 `func (o *CreateMachineCatalogProvisioningSchemeRequestModel) UnsetMasterImagePath()`

 UnsetMasterImagePath ensures that no value is present for MasterImagePath, not even an explicit nil
-### GetImageVersion
+### GetAssignImageVersionToProvisioningScheme

-`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetImageVersion() AssignImageVersionToMachineCatalogRequestModel`
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetAssignImageVersionToProvisioningScheme() AssignImageVersionToProvisioningSchemeRequestModel`

-GetImageVersion returns the ImageVersion field if non-nil, zero value otherwise.
+GetAssignImageVersionToProvisioningScheme returns the AssignImageVersionToProvisioningScheme field if non-nil, zero value otherwise.

-### GetImageVersionOk
+### GetAssignImageVersionToProvisioningSchemeOk

-`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetImageVersionOk() (*AssignImageVersionToMachineCatalogRequestModel, bool)`
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetAssignImageVersionToProvisioningSchemeOk() (*AssignImageVersionToProvisioningSchemeRequestModel, bool)`

-GetImageVersionOk returns a tuple with the ImageVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAssignImageVersionToProvisioningSchemeOk returns a tuple with the AssignImageVersionToProvisioningScheme field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetImageVersion
+### SetAssignImageVersionToProvisioningScheme

-`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetImageVersion(v AssignImageVersionToMachineCatalogRequestModel)`
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetAssignImageVersionToProvisioningScheme(v AssignImageVersionToProvisioningSchemeRequestModel)`

-SetImageVersion sets ImageVersion field to given value.
+SetAssignImageVersionToProvisioningScheme sets AssignImageVersionToProvisioningScheme field to given value.

-### HasImageVersion
+### HasAssignImageVersionToProvisioningScheme

-`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) HasImageVersion() bool`
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) HasAssignImageVersionToProvisioningScheme() bool`

-HasImageVersion returns a boolean if a field has been set.
+HasAssignImageVersionToProvisioningScheme returns a boolean if a field has been set.

 ### GetMachineProfilePath